 George Soros began his philanthropic work in Africa in 1979.
-Today, the Open Society Foundations have a network of foundations and offices across the continent, working on democratic governance, economic advancement, and a host of other issues.
+Today, Open Society–Africa works on democratic governance, economic advancement, and a host of other issues across the continent.

 Johannesburg, South Africa